xogutu/cve/winrar_hack.md

 ![Screenshot from 2023-10-19 12-40-16](https://github.com/xogutu/cve/assets/5442305/c2ac8ef9-4e28-4deb-a7bb-f9b0a9537a40)

-Now use the downloaded POC code to create the malicious winrar file.
-Give the file a name that is not suspect like Financial_Year_2023.rar.
-You need to find a way to share this file with your target like a targeted phishing campaign or placing it in a public share or distributing it on flash drives e.t.c.
-In our case for the POC, simply transfer it to windows.
+Now, utilize the downloaded POC code to craft a malicious WinRAR file.
+Ensure that the file is given a non-suspect name, such as "Financial_Year_2023.rar."
+To distribute this file to your target, you'll need to employ a method like a targeted phishing campaign, placing it in a public share, or distributing it via flash drives.
+For the purposes of our POC, you can simply transfer it to a Windows environment from your Kali box using the various available methods like starting a http server in python, using ftp or samba.

 ![Screenshot from 2023-10-19 12-41-52](https://github.com/xogutu/cve/assets/5442305/ae398ca2-b200-4a47-9e7f-95bbc67cceb4)